-This project is testing and prototyping solutions that combine data engineering with machine-learning and deep-learning tools.
-These solutions are being run using cloud resources — in particular resources and tools from Oracle Cloud Infrastructure (OCI) — and address a number of use cases of interest to CERN’s community.
-Notably, this activity will make it possible to compare the performance, maturity, and stability of solutions deployed on CERN’s infrastructure with the deployment on the OCI.
+This project is evaluating solutions that combine data engineering, machine-learning and deep-learning tools.
+They are being run using cloud resources — from Oracle Cloud Infrastructure (OCI) — and address a number of use cases of interest to CERN’s community.
+This activity will enable us to compare performance, maturity, and stability of solutions deployed on CERN’s infrastructure with the ones in OCI.

 Big-data tools — particularly related to data engineering and machine learning — are evolving rapidly.
 As these tools reach maturity and are adopted more broadly, new opportunities are arising for extracting value out of large data sets.

-- T. Nguyen et al., Topology classification with deep learning to improve real-time event selection at the LHC, 2018. http://cern.ch/go/8trZ
+- T. Nguyen et al., Topology classification with deep learning to improve real-time event selection at the LHC, 2018. cern.ch/go/8trZ

 - M. Migliorini, R. Castellotti, L. Canali, M. Zanetti, Machine Learning Pipelines with Modern Big Data Tools for High Energy Physics.
 Published in Computing and Software for Big Science 4, 2020. cern.ch/go/Z98M

 - R.Castellotti, L. Canali, Distributed Deep Learning for Physics with TensorFlow and Kubernetes.
 Databases at CERN blog, 2020. cern.ch/go/8Tpl

 - M. Migliorini, R. Castellotti, L. Canali, M. Zanetti, Machine Learning Pipelines with Modern Big Data Tools for High Energy Physics.
 Published on Computing and Software for Big Science, 2020. cern.ch/go/S8wV